 What is a delivery exception?

 A delivery exception status is when a carrier cannot complete a delivery because the package or freight is temporarily stuck in transit.
+The package was put out for delivery and there was no delay in the facility, but something on the delivery route blocked delivery temporarily.
 In many cases, carriers will provide details about the nature of the delay, though this isn’t guaranteed.

 Delivery exception delays can occur with the package itself (such as being damaged in transit) or with the destination itself (a business was closed, no one was available for a signature, etc.).
 There are also cases where delays involve moving the package to the destination, such as inclement weather that can ground planes.